Marketing 101 – 5 Tips for Your Therapy Clinic

 TIP #5 – Get Creative

 There are only so many hand surgeons, and every other hand therapist is marketing to them also.
 We have found success marketing to a variety of other sources.
 Urgent care centers, arthritis doctors, neurologists, primary care doctors, and retirement communities are all areas we target and receive referrals.
-Find non-traditional sources for referrals.
+Some urgent care marketing ideas are to find non-traditional sources for referrals.
 You can sell them on the value of your service and they will love having a reliable place to send their patients to get better.

 You have a service they need, and you can provide it in a way no one else can.